Gabriel2409/obsidian_notes/OAuth and OIDC (openid).md

 - **User-Agent:** device or application that acts on behalf of the user to interact with the client and authorization server.
 Example: A web browser used by the user to log into an application and authorize access.

-- **Resource server**: The server that hosts the user's protected resources.
+- **Resource server (API server)**: The server that hosts the user's protected resources.
 Example: An API server that hosts user data, such as a social media API

-- **Authorization server:** the server responsible for issuing access tokens to the client after authenticating the user and obtaining their consent.
+- **Authorization server (Oauth server):** the server responsible for issuing access tokens to the client after authenticating the user and obtaining their consent.
 Example: The server operated by a service provider (like Google or Facebook) that handles user authentication and authorization.

 - **Client:** The application that requests access to the resources on the resource server on behalf of the user.
 Example: A third-party application (like a calendar app) that requests access to a user's social media profile data.